monotone-studio/monotone/ARCHITECTURE.md

 #### Read

 Range scans optimized for reduced IO and the idea that it can work on top of cloud.
-Unlike typical B-tree or LSM trees, Monotone storage never does more then 1 read at time to a underlying storage device or a cloud service when using cursors.
+Unlike typical B-tree or LSM trees, Monotone storage never required to do more then 1 read at time to a underlying storage device or a cloud service when using cursors.
 This is possible to do, because region index is kept in memory.
 Each cursor is doing merge join between partition file region and in-memory storages (one or two in case of the parallel refresh).